torquebox/torquebox.org/news/2011-09-20-transactions.md

 - Transactions **can** be distributed across database connections when you have multiple class-specific databases.
-- The behavior of nested transaction rollbacks won't surprise you: if the child rolls back, the parent will, too, excepting the `:requires_new=>true` option passed to the child.
+- The behavior of nested transaction rollbacks won't surprise you: if the child rolls back, the parent will, too, excepting when the `:requires_new=>true` option is passed to the child.
 - Nested transactions should work correctly on more than just MySQL and PostgreSQL; in theory, they should work on any database providing an XA driver known to work with JBoss, including H2,